Public-Health-Scotland/Folder-Structure-RMD/README.md

 * You can open ISD-NATIONAL-STATS-SUMMARY.Rmd and ISD-NATIONAL-STATS-REPORT.Rmd to change the contents as you need for your summary and report, including relevant text, data and ggplot2 code to create charts.

 * In "ISD-NATIONAL-STATS-REPORT.Rmd", for Appendix 3 – Early Access Details, not every publication will have the information for “Early Access for Management Information” and “Early Access for quality assurance”.
 So each team should judge for each publication if these sections are needed.
-If they are not, please comment out (Ctrl+Shift+c) the relevant RMarkdown script so that the text will not show in the final output.
+If they are not, please comment out (Ctrl+Shift+C) the relevant RMarkdown script so that the text will not show in the final output.

 ![](https://github.com/Tina815/Images/blob/master/screenshot4.PNG)